djsamseng/BibleNotes/README.md

 > Don’t hit back; discover beauty in everyone...
 “I’ll do the judging,” says God.
 “I’ll take care of it.”
 (Romans 12:17-19 MSG)

 >  Don’t let evil get the best of you; get the best of evil by doing good.
 (Romans 12:20-21 MSG)

+## We Preach Christ, No More No Less

+> We preach Christ, warning people not to add to the Message.
+We teach in a spirit of profound common sense so that we can bring each person to maturity.
+To be mature is to be basic.
+Christ!
+No more, no less.
+(Colossians 1:28 MSG)

+## Jesus as your Lord and Savior

+> If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
+(Romans 10:9 NIV)

+> Instead, one of the soldiers pierced Jesus’ side with a spear, bringing a sudden flow of blood and water.
+(John 19:34 NIV)

+- A Savior saves
+  - If Jesus is only your savior then you are always needing saving
+- A Lord instructs
+  - If Jesus is your Lord, then you are actively practicing and improving your life as a Christian
+- Amen
+  - The first half means `let it be`
+  - The second half means that I am signing up to do my part

 ## How would you act if ...
 How would you treat others if..